lithium-powered/CS162_group/doc/project1.md

 # Final Questions

+### Question 1

-1. Consider the following scenario: Thread A has priority 3, Thread B has priority 1, and Thread C has priority 2.
+Consider the following scenario: Thread A has priority 3, Thread B has priority 1, and Thread C has priority 2.
 C has not been placed on the ready queue yet.
 B currently has Lock 1, which A needs.
 A little while later, C joins the ready queue.

 Expected behavior: A donates its priority value to B, so B now has a priority of 3.
 Now, C has joined the ready queue with a priority value of 2.
 B has the higher priority (an effective priority of 3), so B runs and then frees Lock 1.
 A has the highest priority value now, so A takes Lock 1 and runs.
 Then, finally, C runs.